-Simple … first, set up your site as explained in Part 2.
-Then, expertly configure your site settings as explained in Part 3.
-Once all of this is in place, you then automate various processes using plugins.
+Simple … first, set up your WordPress site as described in Part 2.
+Then, expertly configure everything as explained in Part Three.
+After all this is in place, you can then connect all of the dots using plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at a number of plugins that can help:
+Let’s take a quick look at some examples of traffic-generation WordPress plugins that can be used to:

-- Distribute content automatically to social media sites and social bookmarking websites
+- Syndicate content automatically to social sites and social bookmarking accounts

-- Post content automatically via RSS feeds to other blogs
+- Distribute content to other online properties via RSS feeds

-You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, GooglePlus, LinkedIn and more as soon as you publish new content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, LinkedIn, GooglePlus and more as soon as you publish your content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/

-Jetpack is a free WordPress plugin with many great functions.
+Jetpack is a free WordPress plugin with many great features.

 (Make sure the Jetpack plugin is connected to your WordPress.com account)

-Once this section is configured, you will be able to automatically share your posts on Facebook, Tumblr, Twitter, LinkedIn, GooglePlus, and more …
+Configure this section to automatically share your posts on Twitter, Facebook, Tumblr, GooglePlus, LinkedIn, and more …

-After configuring all of the account and plugin settings, your content is ready for distribution.
+After configuring all of the plugin and account settings, your content is ready for distribution.